 1. To define what is Economics and an economic theory; identifying the main subjects covered by microeconomics and macroeconomics.
 2. To relate technology, different production functions, and costs.
 3. To identify factors that determine demand and to represent demand functions.
 4. To define and calculate elasticities (price elasticity, income elasticity and cross elasticity between two goods).
 5. To obtain market equilibrium from supply and demand curves, interpreting the consequences on this equilibrium coming from a shifting in any of these curves.
 6. To calculate the competitive equilibrium.
 7. Calculate the monopoly equilibrium.
 8. To know the charasteristics of an oligopoly.
 9. To understand flows and identities in the economic circuite.
 10. To obtain the macroeconomic equilibrium in the income-expenditure model in a closed economy without public sector.
-11. To obtain the macroeconomic equilibrium in the income-expenditure model in an open economy with public sector.
+11. To obtain the macroeconomic equilibrium in the income-expenditure model in a closed economy without public sector.
+11. To obtain the macroeconomic equilibrium in the income-expenditure model in a closed.
 12. To explain the relation between economic growth and employment, defining different types of unemployment.
 13. To define inflation and explain its causes.
 14. To identify those factors that determine the Price general level, the interest rate and the exchange rate.
 15. To use ICT to collect and transmit information and knowledge related to the subject.
 16. To improve oral and write communication skills.
 17. To be able to work in small groups.